metaplex-foundation/docs/docs/03-guides/03-airdrops.md

 same distribution method will be used to verify the OTP.

-Alternatively, creators can also choose to build the Gumdrop from public keys which allows the only the owner of said public key to claim the Gumdrop.
+Alternatively, creators can also choose to build the Gumdrop from public keys which allows only the owner of said public key to claim the Gumdrop.
 In this case, the full list of URLs is expected to be uploaded by the creator somewhere.